Skip to content

 Improving INP with React 18 and Suspense

 Interaction to Next Paint (INP) measures your site’s responsiveness to user interactions on the page.
-The faster your page responds to user input – the better.
-INP is an experimental metric to develop a better way of measuring responsiveness than First Input Delay (FID).
+The faster your page responds to user input, the better.

-This post will help you understand how popular libraries like React can improve INP.
+This post will help you understand why INP is a better way to measure responsiveness than FID and how React and Next.js can improve INP.
 You'll be prepared for updates to Core Web Vitals, which impact search rankings, as INP moves from experimental to stable.
+We have a separate post on understanding the metric and further optimization of INP.

 An INP below or at 200 milliseconds means that your page has good responsiveness.

 Let’s explore some practical solutions to lower INP with React, like selective hydration with Suspense.
-These techniques can also improve other metrics such as First Input Delay (FID), Total Blocking Time (TBT), and Time to Interactive (TTI) – which may also improve your Lighthouse scores.
+These techniques can also improve other metrics such as FID, Total Blocking Time (TBT), and Time to Interactive (TTI).

 React 18 and Selective Hydration